Taradale, New Zealand: Landmarks and facilities

 When Taradale amalgamated with Napier in 1968, Taradale Library became a branch of Napier Library; the joint library service has been called "Napier Libraries" since a rebranding in 2008.
-Taradale Library was located in a building on Gloucester Street until 1995, when it moved to a new extension of the former Rugby Club Rooms on White Street.
-A 2007 study recommended that the library building be extended to a total floor area of 1275 square metres.
-The current re-built and enlarged Taradale Library building opened on 13 July 2009.
-The upgrade of $1.7 million provided a light and spacious building that caters for the information, educational and recreational needs of all age groups.
-The new-look library makes the most of its setting in White Street, with comfortable seating and extensive windows that take advantage of views of Centennial and Taradale parks.
+Taradale Library was in a building on Gloucester Street until 1995, when it moved to a new extension of the former rugby club rooms on White Street.
+A 2007 study recommended that the building be extended to a total floor area of 1275 square metres.
+The current re-built and enlarged building cost $1.7 million and opened on 13 July 2009.
+It has seating and large windows that take advantage of views of Centennial and Taradale parks.